0xVoyager21/Layer-Zero-Wallets-Info/README.md

 # Layer-Zero-Wallets-Info

-Add wallets addresses to wallets.txt 1 line 1 wallets
+Add wallets addresses to wallets.txt 1 line 1 wallet

 Download the csv of this dune query: https://dune.com/queries/2681615 and put it in the same directory as lz.py script.
 Rename the sheet to: lz.csv